agentmodels/agentmodels.org/chapters/5a-time-inconsistency.md

 ![diagram](/assets/img/diagram_procrastinate.jpg)

-TODO would be cool to show changing expected utilities on the graph as we have for gridworld.

 We simulate the behavior of hyperbolic discounters on the Procrastination Problem.
 We vary the discount rate $$k$$ while holding the other parameters fixed.
 The agent's behavior can be summarized by its final state (`"wait_state"` or `"reward_state:`) and by how much time elapses before termination.
 When $$k$$ is sufficiently high, the agent will not even complete the task on the last day.